tim-koko/website/content/en/lunchbox-post.md

 tim&koko presents the topic “OpenShift Virtualization - Deploying and operating VMs on OpenShift?”.
 Dive with us into the world of Kubernetes-based VM management solutions and learn more about the possibilities and challenges.

-And Puzzle will take you on a backstage journey.
-From the first UX-led surveys to the introduction of Backstage as a portal to their developer platform.
+And Puzzle takes you on a Backstage journey: From the first UX-led surveys, to the introduction of Backstage as the central portal for their developer platform, to a comparison with Red Hat's Backstage distribution, the Developer Hub.

 ### In the meantime